entire/CarND-LaneLines-P1/README.md

 - it does not work well when light is shining right at the vehicle
 - it does not work well when other vehicles, cars, bikes, people are covering the lanes.

-Possible improvements in the future
+Possible improvements for the future
 ---

+- general refactoring, and better code
-- use EKF or particle filtering instead
+- use EKF or particle filtering
 - use RANSAC to make better guesses of lane lines
 - multi-dimensional poly fit for curved lines, currently only linear approx.
 - find better hough line parameters